FauzanWahyuM/Sistem-Peternakan-KP/TESTING.md

 This will:

-1. Connect to the database
-2. Create a test user
+1. Test user retrieval from static data
-3. Verify password hashing and verification
+2. Verify password hashing and verification
-4. Clean up the test user
-5. Close the database connection
+3. Test user creation functionality

 ## Manual Testing